adnjoo/coding-challenge/README.md

 ## Description

+This is a React app that fetches data from REST API endpoints and displays NFT data as React components to a user.

 ![Screenshot of project](docs/screenshot.png)

-React App that fetches data from the REST API endpoints listed below and displays the following NFT data as React components to a user

-## Tech
+## Tech Stack

+The app is built using the following technologies:

 - React 18
 - Vite